drmonroe/subscription-reporting/README.md

 One of the best methods for accomplishing this is by using *Azure Cost Management* as a data collection and reporting tool.

-This repo will be used to collect information about Azure subscription reporting (using the billing API)

 The technique: